How To: Make Your Own Craft Christmas Baubles

 3. Make a Present Bauble:

-You can also turn your bauble into a present using glitter tape or card.
+You can also turn your bauble into a present using festive tape or card.
 To start, paint or draw a base colour onto your bauble and leave to dry.
 Once this is done, you can either wind strips of the glitter tape around your bauble to create a ribbon effect, or glue strips of card in place with the same effect.
 If your tape isn’t sticking well, you can cut the tape in half so that it fits to the shape of your bauble better, or stick it to a sheet of paper or card and then glue in place.
-The same effects can be done with Glitter Glue, if you want a more elaborate pattern on your ribbon.

 4. Make a Marker Bauble:

 Marker pens are a quick way to create strong coloured baubles, and you can get them in a range of colours.
-Pebeo’s metallic marker set is great for creating fantastic finishes on your Christmas decorations and gives you plenty of control over your designs.
 To make a penguin bauble, start by drawing on the basic shape of its belly in white – you start with the lightest colours first, because the pens can sometimes resist other layers of pen being added, which is a lot harder to correct on a dark layer of pen.
 Then move on to drawing the black outline of the wings, and filling in the rest of the bauble.
 Once both parts are dry, you can draw on the beak, feet and eyes in whatever colour you like, and your penguin is complete!

 5. Make a Textured Bauble: